 Some designers will only want to hear from you at the end of the test, but others will want you to check in regularly.
 Personally, I like to check in.
 I have had a LOT of test knitters never message me again after receiving the pattern.
 So when someone goes very quiet, I panic and think they’ve run off.
 I like to know as soon as a tester has found a mistake so I can fix things asap.
 In fact, while I’m running a test, I have that pattern open in edit mode on my computer at all times.
 That way I can open the laptop, fix the error and close it again.

 For me, a quiet test knitter makes me nervous, but not all designers are the same so ask them what they require and stick to it.

 The only exception when a designer tells you to only contact them at the end, is if there is a major error.
 Like the neck section is missing, or the pattern has huge chunks of text missing.
 Something detrimental to the pattern.
 The designer will definitely want to hear from you then!

 8. And Finally

 You are the only one who can tell the designer all of this information.
-This is why they have hired you too.
+This is another reason why they have hired you.
 Not just to work through the pattern.
 Make sure you give them as much information as you can.
 And be honest about it.